Frequently Asked Questions

 I have completed the Full Diploma in Applied Nutrition; do you offer any other courses.
 At Sano School of Culinary Medicine we are constantly working on new and exciting courses.
 We’ve just added a 7th module to the full Diploma in Applied Nutrition.
 If you haven’t already signed up, add your name and contact details to our mailing list so we can keep you updated.
 We love suggestions from our students, and if there is a particular topic or course you would like us to cover please send your suggestions through our contact page.

 If I only complete part 1 of the course, do I get a qualification?

-In order to be awarded our full Diploma in Culinary Medicine all the modules need be completed.
+In order to be awarded our full Diploma in Applied Nutrition all the modules need be completed.
 We offer a very flexible payment plan to allow you to study when it suits you and the you have the option of purchasing the four parts by instalments.